arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges33.md

 ------------

 * The option `--recycle-ids` has been removed from the arangorestore command.
   Using this option could have led to problems on the restore, with potential id conflicts between the originating server (the source dump server) and the target server (the restore server).

-* The option `--compat` parameter has been removed from the arangodump command and the `/_api/replication/dump` REST API endpoint.
+* The option `--compat` has been removed from the arangodump command and the `/_api/replication/dump` REST API endpoint.
   In order to create a dump from an ArangoDB 2.8 instance, please use an older version of the client tools.
 Older ArangoDB versions are no longer be supported by